Weighted average cost of capital: Marginal cost of capital schedule

 Marginal cost of capital (MCC) schedule or an investment opportunity curve is a graph that relates the firm's weighted cost of each unit of capital to the total amount of new capital raised.
 The first step in preparing the MCC schedule is to rank the projects using internal rate of return (IRR).
 The higher the IRR the better off a project is.

+Enterprise valuation (WACC approach)

+WACC approach to enterprise valuation: Future operating free cash flows are discounted to their present value using the weighted average cost of capital.

+The WACC approach is the most widely used variant of the discounted cash flow (DCF) method.
+Under this "entity approach," the firm is conceptually separated into an operating area (Operating Free Cash Flow) and a financing area.

+Assuming an infinite corporate lifespan, the market value of the enterprise—including the market value of non-operating assets $N_0$—is determined by the following formula: